goharbor/harbor/tests/testcases/Group7-Replication/7-01-Proj-replication-rules-add.md

 # Test Steps:

 1. Login UI as admin user.
-2. In Project replication page, add a replication rule using an exist endpoint with enable checked.
+2. In Project replication page, add a replication rule using an existing endpoint with enable checked.
-3. In Project replication page, add a replication rule using an exist endpoint without enable checked.
+3. In Project replication page, add a replication rule using an existing endpoint without enable checked.
 4. In Project replication page, add a replication rule using a new endpoint.
 5. In Project replication page, add a replication rule using a new endpoint.
 Provide invalid values of input to see if validation works:

-* endpoint name or ip address duplicate with exist endpoint.
+* endpoint name or ip address duplicate with an existing endpoint.
 * endpoint ip address incorrect.
 * endpoint username or password incorrect.